xapian/xapian/xapian-applications/omega/docs/overview.rst

 Term construction
 =================

-Documents within an omega database are stored with two types of terms: those used for probabilistic searching (the CGI parameter 'P'), and those used for boolean filtering (the CGI parameters 'B' and 'N' - the latter is a negated variant of 'B' and was added in Omega 1.3.5).
+Documents within an omega database are indexed by two types of terms: those used for a weighted search from a parsed query string (the CGI parameter ``P``), and those used for boolean filtering (the CGI parameters ``B`` and ``N`` - the latter is a negated variant of 'B' and was added in Omega 1.3.5).

-Boolean terms start with an initial capital letter denoting the 'group' of the term (e.g. 'M' for MIME type), while probabilistic terms are all lower-case, and are also stemmed before adding to the database.
+Boolean terms always start with a prefix which is an initial capital letter (or multiple capital letters if the first character is `X`) which denotes the category of the term (e.g. `M` for MIME type).

+Parsed query terms may have a prefix, but don't always.
+Those from the body of the document in unstemmed form don't; stemmed terms have a `Z` prefix; terms from other fields have a prefix to indicate the field, such as `S` for the document title; stemmed terms from a field have both prefixes, e.g. `ZS`.

 The "english" stemmer is used by default - you can configure this for omindex and scriptindex with ``--stemmer=LANGUAGE`` (use ``--stemmer=none`` to disable